Sandy Hook Promise Reports On Tomorrow: The Top 5 Ads Of The Week

 What: A new ad for Kind Snacks that takes a closer look at empathy within a heated subject of illegal immigration.

-Who: Kind Snacks, directors Emmanuel Lubezki (cinematographer for Birdman, Gravity, and The Revenant) and Chris Wilcha
+Who: Kind Snacks, Y&R New York, directors Emmanuel Lubezki (cinematographer for Birdman, Gravity, and The Revenant) and Chris Wilcha

 Why we care: It’s not every day that you see a brand willingly wade into a contentious political and social debate, but here Kind enlists Lubezki to thoughtfully profile a group called No More Deaths, which leave jugs of water across the Mexican-U.S. border to prevent the suffering and death of migrants.
 A quote from one of the volunteers provides the perfect tagline, “There’s a difference between nice and kind . . . there’s no sacrifice in nice.”